-Healthcare or experience in higher education a plus.
+Healthcare or experience in higher education.

-External consulting experience with strong client focus highly desired.
+External consulting experience highly desired.

 Ability to effectively interact and challenge status quo with leaders and managers along the continuum, from senior leadership to group managers.

-Experience with survey design, administration, analysis, reporting and results interpretation.
+Experience with survey design, administration, analysis, reporting, and results interpretation.

 Proficiency navigating ambiguity in a highly varied, decentralized environment.